RagnarB83/ash-documentation/docs/OpenMM-interface.rst

    * - ``pdbfile``
      - string
      - None
-     - Name of PDB-file.
-Used for reading topology for xmlfiles, xmlsystemfile and ASH_FF_file options.
+     - | Name of PDB-file.
+Used for reading topology for xmlfiles, xmlsystemfile
+       | and ASH_FF_file options.
    * - ``use_parmed``
      - Boolean
      - False
-     - Whether to use the Parmed library to help read in CHARMM/Amber/GROMACS files.
+     - | Whether to use Parmed library to help read in CHARMM/Amber/GROMACS
+       | files.
 Requires install of Parmed Python library.
    * - ``xmlsystemfile``
      - string
      - None